Mayfield East

 Mayfield East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Mayfield East statistical area (Lv2) is estimated at around 1,851 as of Nov 2025.
-This figure reflects an increase of 57 people since the 2021 Census, which reported a population of 1,794 people.
-The change is inferred from the resident population of 1,809 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,985 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Mayfield East (SA2) experienced a growth rate of 3.2% since census, positioning it within 2.5 percentage points of the non-metro area's growth rate of 5.7%.
-Overseas migration was the primary driver of population gains in recent periods.
+As of February 2026, the estimated population of the suburb of Mayfield East is around 1,852.
+This figure reflects a growth of 58 people since the 2021 Census, which recorded a population of 1,794.
+The increase is inferred from AreaSearch's estimation of the resident population at 1,809 in June 2024, based on the latest ABS ERP data release and validation of additional 10 new addresses since the Census date.
+This results in a population density ratio of 2,987 persons per square kilometer, placing Mayfield East in the upper quartile nationally according to AreaSearch assessments.
+The suburb's 3.2% growth rate since the census is within 2.7 percentage points of the Rest of NSW's 5.9%, indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains during recent periods.

 Frequently Asked Questions - Population